 Following are a list of current policies:

-The rights of the individual to the use of the Herrick District Library should not be abridged or denied.
-To guarantee these rights for all persons, no library patron shall engage in behaviors prohibited by the following rules of the Board of Directors.
+The rights of the individual to the enjoyment of the Herrick District Library should not be unduly abridged or denied.
+To guarantee this for all persons, no library patron shall engage in behaviors prohibited by these rules established by the Board of Trustees.

 No person shall: